WFU-HPC/deac-docs/source/cluster-sla.rst

 A non-Reynolda Campus researcher used 4 GPUs for a total of 232 hours last year on the DEAC Cluster.

-* The total amount required to cover the increased computational workload is 83,520 SUs.
+* The total amount required to cover the increased computational workload is 35,400 SUs.

     * 4 GPUs x 232 hours = 928 GPU SSUs
-    * 928 GPU SSUs x 90 GPU SSUs/SSU = 83,520 SUs
+    * 928 GPU SSUs x $0.8316 GPU SSU Applied Rate = $771.72

-* The total amount that will be charged back to cover usage will be $1,820.74 which should be paid within 60 days of receiving the usage invoice.
+    * $771.72 SSU Total / Applicable Compute SSU rate ($0.0218) = 35,400 SUs

-    * 83,520 SUs x $0.0218/SU = $1,820.74
+* The total amount that will be charged back to cover usage will be $771.72 which should be paid within 60 days of receiving the usage invoice.

 .. _sec.sla.su.example.storage:

 Storage Purchase Example
 ------------------------

-An established researcher wishes to request a 4 TB quota increase for 36 months.
+An external researcher wishes to request a 4 TB quota increase for 36 months.
 Because the purchase occurs mid-year, the increased storage quota would be valid for 39 months from 09/2022 - 12/2025.

-* The required total purchase to meet this request is 351,000 SUs.
+* The required total purchase to meet this request is 350,600 SUs.

     * 4TB x 39 Months = 156 Storage SSUs
-    * 156 Storage SSUs x 2250 Storage SSUs/SSU = 351,000 SUs
+    * 156 Storage SSUs x $49.00 Storage SSU Applied Rate = $7,644.00

-* Total cost is $7,651.80, which can be paid up front:
+    * $7,644.00 SSU Total / Applicable Compute SSU rate ($0.0.218) = 350,600 SUs

-    * 351,000 SUs x $0.0218/SU = $7,651.80
+* Total cost is $7,644.00, which can be paid up front:

 * Alternatively the total cost can be paid annually:

-    * First invoice on January 2024 is for 15-months:	$2,943.00
+    * First invoice on January 2024 is for 15-months:	$2,940.00
-    * Second invoice on January 2025 is for 12-months:	$2,354.40
+    * Second invoice on January 2025 is for 12-months:	$2,352.00
-    * Third invoice on January 2026 is for 12-months:	$2,354.40
+    * Third invoice on January 2026 is for 12-months:	$2,352.00

 .. _sec.sla.su.example.multi: